The surface area of a sphere is the total area covering its outside. For radius rr, the formula is

 A=πd2A = \pi d^2

-Use 4πr24\pi r^2 when you know the radius.
-Use πd2\pi d^2 only when you are sure dd is the diameter.
+since 4π(d/2)2=πd24\pi (d/2)^2 = \pi d^2.
+Use 4πr24\pi r^2 when you know the radius; use πd2\pi d^2 only when you are certain dd is the diameter.

-The r2r^2 term means the area grows with the square of the radius.
-If the radius doubles, the surface area becomes four times as large.
+The r2r^2 term carries real meaning too.
+Area grows with the square of the radius, so if the radius doubles, the surface area becomes four times as large.
+And because surface area is a covering, the answer is always in square units: a radius in centimeters yields cm2\text{cm}^2.

-Worked example: surface area of a sphere with radius 55 cm
+Worked example: radius 55 cm

-Suppose a sphere has radius 5 cm5\text{ cm}.
+Take a sphere of radius 5 cm5\text{ cm}.
 Start with the formula:

 A=4πr2A = 4\pi r^2